-Submit a temporary events notice (TEN) application to use premises for a 'one off' event with licensable activities such as:
+Submit a temporary entertainment and alcohol event notice, or "temporary events notice" (TEN), application to use premises for a 'one off' event with licensable activities such as:

 - regulated entertainment